 Are There Specific Brands Known to Cause Constipation?

-Certain brands can lead to constipation in some infants, often due to their specific ingredients.
-It’s important to monitor your baby’s reactions and consult your pediatrician if you notice persistent issues with a particular formula.
+Certain formulas may lead to constipation in some infants, often depending on their specific ingredients.
+If you notice a persistent pattern with a particular brand, talk to your pediatrician about alternatives.

 How Does Iron Content in Formula Affect Constipation?